 Have you always dreamed of starting your own business?
 Being a business owner can be incredibly rewarding if you have an entrepreneurial spirit and have always dreamed of being your own boss.
 If your New Year’s Resolution for 2020 is going to be starting your own business at last, then you need to have a plan in order ready to get started.
-Here are the essential steps to get your business started in 2020, and start a business with all the right tools to succeed.
+Here are all the essential steps to get your business started in 2020, with all the right tools to succeed from research and planning, how to register a company and to setting up all the systems you require.

 Step One: Research